nabapal/crypto_strangle_auto_delta/docs/DEVELOPER_GUIDE.md

 - Maintain structured logging (JSON) for backend events.
 - Keep bundle sizes manageable—consider `manualChunks` if new pages grow large.
 - Document new environment variables in `.env.example` and README.
+- When touching frontend visuals, extend the CSS variable palette in `src/styles.css` and ensure light/dark contrast stays WCAG-compliant.
 - When altering DB models, ensure `Base.metadata.create_all` still succeeds or introduce migrations.

 ---